 Deer hunters using dogs on private properties in Florida must obtain a no-cost registration from the FWC.
 Registration requirements apply to the deer-dog training season and during any open deer hunting season when it is legal to take deer with dogs.
 Applications must be submitted no later than 30 days prior to the final day of general gun season in the hunting zone where the property is situated.
-To comply with the registration rule, deer-dog hunters on private lands must have registration numbers on their dogs’ collars; possess copies of the registration; and keep their dogs on registered properties.
-For more information and to apply go to MyFWC.com/Deer.
+To comply with the registration rule, deer-dog hunters on private lands must have registration numbers on their dogs’ collars; possess copies of the registration; and keep their dogs on registered roperties.
+For more information and to apply visit the FWC Deer page.

-On private lands during closed seasons, bird dogs may be trained with pistols firing blanks or balls or by taking pen-raised quail (with shotguns only), when birds have been banded with owners’ names prior to releasing them.
-Fox dogs: Foxes cannot be killed, but may be chased year-round with dogs (see Furbearer hunting regulations on page 28).
+On private lands during closed seasons, bird dogs may be trained with pistols firing blanks or balls or by taking pen raised quail (with shotguns only), when birds have been banded with owners’ names prior to releasing them.
+Fox dogs: Foxes cannot be killed, but may be chased year-round with dogs (see Furbearer regulations on page 28).